kleinhob-cell/reference-guides/dev_playbook/dev_playbook_master.md

     Diagnose any issues with the current environment setup, referencing the baseline specs and captured outputs.
     Identify mismatches, missing dependencies, or known issues for the OS, kernel, GPU, ROCm, and primary packages.
     Recommend step-by-step fixes.
+- name: ubuntu-system-maintenance
+  description: Generate commands for Ubuntu system maintenance and optimization
+  model: codellama13b
+  prompt: |
+    Generate a comprehensive list of commands for Ubuntu system maintenance:
+    - System updates and package management
+    - Disk cleanup and space optimization
+    - Performance monitoring and tuning
+    - Security checks and hardening
+    Format as a markdown guide with explanations for each command.
 ```
 ---